croservices/cro/docs/reference/cro-http-client.md

             User-agent => 'Cro'
         ];

+## Adding query string parameters

+Query string parameters can be added to the request by passing the `query` named argument.
+It can be either a list of `Pair`s or a `Hash`.
+Both keys and values will be encoded.

+    my $resp = await Cro::HTTP::Client.get: 'we.love.pand.as/pandas/search',
+        query => { location => 'Chengdu', maxweight => 90 };

 ## Setting the request body

 To give the request a body, pass the `body` named argument.
 The `content-type`